eyedeekay/go-I2P-jpackage/README.md

 # go-I2P-jpackage

 Embeddable, updatable alternative to NSIS based installer for portable Java I2P apps.

+**UNBELIEVABLY Experimental and probably totally unsuitable for use.**

 It is impossible to use except with a specific branch of i2p.firefox, which allows overriding the install and configuration path of the jpackaged I2P router.
 It is intended as part of a "portable" in the sense that the installation is self-contained to a directory and includes all the software which is required to adequately make use of it.
 Want to build an I2P-Based